HeraKumi/Hera-Anime-Dl/README.md

   ]
 }
 ```
-so here is the good part you see where says URLS? copy one of the links to get the anime show you wanted and paste into a new tab in your browser and it should start downloading
+so here is the good part you see where it says URLS? copy one of the links to get the anime episode you wanted and paste it into a new tab in your browser and it should start downloading.

 The video will be downloaded into you're Downloads folder.